 COVID-19 increased the need to deploy novel diagnostics in great numbers and quickly.
 Companies mobilised capabilities and capacities to ensure those in most need have access to testing solutions.

-Everyone has now heard of PCR’s (Polymerase Chain Reaction) and their ability to copy and amplify specific nucleic acid sequences.
-This revolutionised molecular testing and led to PCR being a tool for helping to combat COVID-19.
+Everyone has now heard of PCR’s (Polymerase Chain Reaction) ability to copy and amplify specific nucleic acid sequences.
+This revolutionised molecular testing and led to PCR being one of the main diagnostic tools for helping to combat COVID-19.

 In addition to use with COVID-19, PCR can be used across in multiple applications such as forensic science, infectious disease and genetic testing.
 However, results turnaround can be slow.
 But, this approach can be expedited with the addition of a portable, easy-to-use lateral flow rapid test.

 PCR is lab-based and needs various equipment post-reaction to confirm the presence of nucleic acid; which adds costs and takes time to set-up and use.
 This can be problematic when new or small labs with limited resources want to adopt PCR or deploy a new PCR test quickly.
 Especially with the COVID-19 outbreak, where the world desperately needs testing and quick results turnaround.

 One option is to use nucleic acid lateral flow assays (NALFIA), as a rapid alternative for nucleic acid detection.
 These are easy-to-use devices that produce results in minutes without the need for specialist equipment or training.

 One important step further!

 The creation of isothermal amplifications techniques like Recombinase Polymerase Amplification (RPA) has taken molecular testing a step further.
 Not only can reactions occur in multiple environments with limited resources, but reactions are typically quick.
 When combining RPA with portable NALFIA tests, the two rapid technologies become a powerful partner.

 Since the COVID-19 outbreak took hold, more and more we are seeing interest in using isothermal amplification and NALFIA.
 The reason being is that by combining these technologies there is the opportunity to quickly deploy in-field or point-of-care (POCT) testing.

 NALFIA: the norm